teja2010/teja2010.github.io/mdbook_src/src/N/1_setup_qemu.md

 Once the installation is complete, comment out  the line which provides the cdrom option to boot into an vanilla ubuntu install.

 ```
-./startup.sh mini.iso  #cdrom line commented
+./startup.sh ubuntu-21.04-live-server-amd64.iso  #cdrom line commented
 ```

-Now wait for the kernel installation to complete.
-Then run the script without and arguments to boot into the kernel we built.
+Now wait for the kernel compilation to complete.
+Then run the script without the arguments to boot into the kernel we built.

 ```
 ./startup.sh